topa-mihai-sebastian/workshop-github/README.md

 ## Create Work GitHub Repository

 Let's first create a work GitHub repository based on the current repository.
-We will use it for toying arround, messing it up and fixing it.
+We will use it for toying around, messing it up and fixing it.

 First, make sure you are in the local directory clone of this repository (`workshop-github`).
 Then, create a repository on GitHub from the command line (using GitHub CLI - `gh`):